Bootstrap

 localeCollate

-When localeCollate is set to a value, CNPG passes it to the --lc-collate option in initdb.
+When localeCollate is set to a value, CloudNativePG passes it to the --lc-collate option in initdb.
 This option controls the collation order (LC_COLLATE subcategory), as defined in "Locale Support" from the PostgreSQL documentation (default: C).

 localeCType

-When localeCType is set to a value, CNPG passes it to the --lc-ctype option in initdb.
+When localeCType is set to a value, CloudNativePG passes it to the --lc-ctype option in initdb.
 This option controls the collation order (LC_CTYPE subcategory), as defined in "Locale Support" from the PostgreSQL documentation (default: C).

 walSegmentSize